mehedi-sharif/soulspring/content/get-started.md

     - Hormonal Imbalances
     - Neuralgia
     content: 'But more importantly we look for the inward signals that most other doctors miss.
-This is where our comprehensive and analytical profile of your vitals and blood work provide important markers for:'
+This is where our non-invasive diagnostic tests and assessments provide important markers for:'
 understanding_bio:
   enable: true
   title: Your Individualized Bio-Wellness Report